es-tooling/module-replacements/docs/modules/glob.md

 `tinyglobby` can be used as an alternative to `globby` and `fast-glob`.
 It uses `fdir` and `picomatch` under the hood.

-`fast-glob` is a globbing library that presents a custom behavior of negated patterns no other globbing libraries have.
+`fast-glob` is a library that presents a custom behavior of negated patterns no other glob libraries have.

 `globby` wraps around it to add even more [default behaviors](https://github.com/sindresorhus/globby#features) that are not straightforward to replace.